 4k4hm56e.png

-Google has confirmed that it has started integrating Gemini AI into its search engine.
+Google has confirmed that it has begun integrating Gemini AI into its search engine.
 The AI mode has its own tab for users to choose from.
-Then, they can ask longer, more complex questions to search deeper, instead of having to search multiple times like before.
+This allows them to ask longer, more complex questions for deeper searches, instead of having to search multiple times like before.

 The feature is coming to US Google users first before expanding to other regions in the coming months.

-Google tested the AI mode after launching AI Overviews last year and listening to user feedback.
-Vice President and Chief Search Officer Elizabeth Reid said AI Overviews has been one of the most successful search products of the past decade, and users have been happy with the results.
+Google has been testing AI mode since launching AI Overviews last year and listening to user feedback.
+Vice President and Head of Search Elizabeth Reid said AI Overviews has been one of the most successful search products of the past decade and users have been happy with the results.

 7k8bkft4.png

-Google is showing off a live translation tool in its Meet video calling app, one of the many examples of how generative AI will make life easier.
-Initially, the feature will support back-and-forth translation between English and Spanish.
-Users will just need to speak their native language and the tool will automatically provide subtitles for the other person to understand.
+Google is demonstrating a live translation tool in its Meet video calling app.
+This is one of the examples of how generative AI will make life easier.
+Initially, the feature supports translation between English and Spanish.
+Users just need to speak their native language and the tool will automatically provide subtitles for the other person to understand the content.

 Mariner Project